 Using Chemical Pesticides to Kill Box Elder Bugs

 There are so many types of insecticides on the market that it is good to take a moment and encourage you to find out what your active ingredients are before you spray it all over your home.
 The active ingredient is always listed on the bottle, and right near that should be a warning label that will give you some idea of what not to spray it on.
 Usually spraying it in moist areas like eyes and mouths are not advised.
 You may also want to ask the sales clerk to provide you with the MSDS (material safety data sheet).
 This sheet of legally required information is the quickest way to find out if this particular pesticide will harm you, your kids, or your neighbor’s dog.
-If you are truly concerned about spraying deadly toxins into the air, check out the hippie cures to the right.
+If you are truly concerned about spraying deadly toxins into the air, check out the section below.

 Best Natural Box Elder Bug Killers

 Insecticidal soaps.
 These soaps are effective at removing the cuticle of the box elder bugs, leading their death.
 However, the soap must be sprayed directly onto the bugs.
 As it has no residual effects, this makes insecticidal soap effective at getting rid of dense clusters of box elder bugs, but little else.
 If you do want to try this option, you can try Safer Insecticidal Soap (which you can get at Amazon)

 Pyrethrin insecticides.Pyrethrins are a derivative of the chrysanthemum flower, and have great power as a residual insecticide.
 They come as sprays, powders, dusts, and aerosols.
 So if you spray it on the building, it should keep bugs off for several days, unless rain washes it off.

 Removing box elder trees.Removal of the box elder tress (acer negundo) is drastic, but will keep box elder bugs away.
 The bugs are particularly attracted to the seeds, so removing the seeds in the fall can also help reduce their numbers and make your life a bit easier.